dart-lang/test/pkgs/checks/README.md

 `package:checks` is a library for expressing test expectations and it features a literate API.

-## package:checks preview
+## package:checks (experimental)

+`package:checks` is an experiment.
+For production use cases, please use `package:test`.
+As an experiment published through labs.dart.dev, things may radically change in this library and we do not support this library.
+This library may never graduate out of labs.

-`package:checks` is in preview; to provide feedback on the API, please file [an issue][] with questions, suggestions, feature requests, or general feedback.
+To provide feedback on the API, please file
+[an issue][] with questions, suggestions, feature requests, or general feedback.

-For documentation about migrating from `package:matcher` to `checks`, see the [migration guide][].
+For documentation about converting your usage of `package:matcher` to `checks`, see the [migration guide][].

 [an issue]:https://github.com/dart-lang/test/issues/new?labels=package%3Achecks&template=03_checks_feedback.md